-Factors that increase your chance for pemphigus include: Family members with pemphigus
+Factors that may increase your chance of pemphigus include: Family members with pemphigus

 A history of having autoimmune diseases, such as

 systemic lupus erythematosus, or thymoma

 Chelating agents, such as penicillamineACE inhibitorsNonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirinAntibiotics, such as penicillinAntiseizures, such as phenobarbitalThiols